Pintosmalto: Italy

 Author Giuseppe Bonaviri published a tale titled L'innamorato di miele, translated as The Lover Made of Honey.
 In this tale, a widowed cobbler called Jacob has a daughter named Granata, who, one day, asks her father to buy her a hundredweight of sugar, honey and flour, for she will lock herself up for a year, a month and a day in order to make herself a lover.
 After the appointed time, she fashions a puppet she leaves in the sun to dry, then blows the breath of life into him, and he becomes a human prince.
 Some time later, a gypsy caravan passes by the city, and a gypsy woman sees the handsome puppet and admires its beauty, but she slips off.
 In her rage, she curses Granata that she will not find her lover after seven years and after wearing down seven pairs of iron shoes.
 Worried, Granata tells her father the gypsy woman's curse and commissions him the special shoes.
 She wanders through lands until she crosses the Dead Sea and meets three monks, to whom she tells the reason for her journey.
 The monks, in response, each give her a hazel nut, an almond and a walnut.
 She continues on until she reaches a large city, then cracks open the walnut, revealing a gold loom inside.
 She begins to announce she has a gold loom, and the local queen learns of this.
-Wanting to own the loom, the queen sends for Granata, who finds her lover Sion, made of suger and honey, has been adopted by the queen, and trades the loom for a night with Sion.
+Wanting to own the loom, the queen sends for Granata, who finds her lover Sion, made of sugar and honey, has been adopted by the queen, and trades the loom for a night with Sion.
 The queen, suspecting something, orders a lady-in-waiting named Mafalda to give an opium drink to Sion, so that he cannot react to Granata's pleas.
 The girl tries to wake him up on the first night, to no avail, then cracks open the almond (which reveals a golden spindle) and the hazel nut (which produces a shuttle of gold), trading their contents for two more nights with Sion.
 On the third night, Sion wakes up and recognizes his wife/creatress, choosing to go with her instead of staying with the queen.